IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-06-23-promises-closures-and-potatoes.md

 Well this article is mainly about Promises and Closures, two concepts that most of us don't really care about in the beginning, but in reality, we have been using it a lot.
-"Promises and Closures" would't sound cool so I thought of this much innovative title.
+"Promises and Closures" wouldn't sound cool so I thought of slightly innovative title.

 ## So what are promises?
 They are not new, and they are pretty popular for a long time.
 ![image1](/blog/assets/img/promises-closures-and-potatoes/image1.png)
 Promises gives you this feature of asynchronous nature in the code.
 It actually lets a third agent interact with your code: let's take a small example.
-Assume that we are doing a function fileRead() which will take unpredictable time.
+Assume that we are doing a function `getTextFromFile()` which will take unpredictable time.
 ```
     function getTextFromFile(fileEvent){
                 var input = fileEvent.target;